sabeen2/book-rental-system-react/README.md

 # React,TypeScript, Vite
 # Book Rental System
-# This project is developed using TypeScript, React, and Ant Design
+# This project is being developed using TypeScript, React, and Ant Design (Under Development)